-Explain it in 60 seconds: Antimatter
+Explain it in 60 seconds

 Antimatter is made up of particles with equal but opposite characteristics of everyday particles of matter.
 Consider this analogy: dig a hole, and make a hill with the earth you’ve excavated.
 Hole and hill have equal but opposite characteristics—the volume of the earth in the hill, and that of the hole where the earth was removed.

-The universe seems to contain no significant amounts of antimatter, despite expectations that both should have been created equally during the big bang.
+The universe seems to contain no significant amounts of antimatter, despite expectations that both should have been created equally during the Big Bang.
 So where did all the antimatter go?
 One possible explanation could be a subtle and unexpected difference in the properties of matter and antimatter, leading to a slight excess of matter which survived the initial cataclysm of matter-antimatter annihilation.